 Overview

 Rotational motion includes: non-static torque (pulleys, ball rolling down inclines), angular kinematics, angular momentum, and rotational kinetic energy.
-This post will cover the latter two.
+This post will cover the latter two topics.
+For a review of the first two topics check out the Torque speed review.

 The word rotational and angular are used interchangeably.